utnapischtim/invenio-records-marc21/README.rst

     - [ ] over rest API
     - [ ] over GUI

-  - [ ] apply the same permission handling as for the rest of the repository
+  - [ ] inherit from the global permission system and customize it if necessary

     - [ ] create a curator for marc21 records over the normal interface for it
     - [ ] inherit ownership of records